Lelouch-Vi-Britannia/CS506_finalproject/README.md

 2. **Web Scraping: (See data_collection.py)** Additionally, we resorted to web scraping to extract data from NOAA.
 This required parsing and structuring the data for further analysis.
 We setup a github workflow to scrape the weather data from NOAA at 4 am everyday.
 Below are the head of the data from NOAA
 ![Weather Data Visualization](./image/data_table.png)

 ## Preliminary Visualizations of Data

-Currently, we have trained an ARIMA model using temperature from October only, and the following are the time vs temp plot of the data.
+Initially, we have trained an ARIMA model using temperature from October only, and the following are the time vs temp plot of the data.
 As arima only takes temperature as input, we only created this visualization at this point.
 ![Weather Data Visualization](./image/time_vs_temp.png)
 Additionally, we have downloaded historical weather data.